Resources and links

 Children with complex needs

-In addition to the resources above, in age group categories, some websites provide specific resources and ideas for children with complex needs and disabilities.
+In addition to the resources in the sections above, some websites provide specific resources and ideas for children with complex needs and disabilities.

 Older children and teens